Voidware-Prohibited/Flora/README.md

 # Settings

-An example Material setup is included in Content that utilizes up to 3 customizable colors.
+An example Material setup is included in Content that utilizes up to 3 customizable colors and other parameters.

 # Contributions